X-Men Gold: Critical reception

 According to review aggregator Comic Book Roundup, the first issue received an average score of 7.7 out of 10 based on 29 critical reviews.

 Controversy

 In the first issue, Colossus wears a shirt with "QS 5:51" printed on the chest.
-It represents a verse from the Qur'an, Surah Al-Ma'idah 5 verse 51, which reads:
+It represents a verse from the Quran, Surah Al-Ma'idah 5 verse 51, which reads:

-The verse was topical at the time of printing in Jakarta, Indonesia, where penciller Syaf lives.
+The verse was topical at the time of printing in Jakarta, Indonesia, where penciller Ardian Syaf lives.
 During the governor election in Jakarta, the sitting governor, Basuki Tjahaja Purnama, was being attacked by opponents for being a minority Chinese Christian.
-The Qur'an verse QS 5:51 was being used as justification to pressure Muslim voters not to vote for a non-Muslim leader such as Basuki Tjahaja Purnama.
-Syaf admitted on Facebook to have participated in these protests and drew this scene after attending one.
+The Quran verse QS 5:51 was being used as justification to pressure Muslim voters not to vote for a non-Muslim leader such as Purnama.
+Syaf admitted on Facebook to have participated in these protests and drew the scene after attending one.

 On April 8, 2017, Marvel released a statement via ComicBook.com.

 As a result of his actions, Syaf was terminated from his position at Marvel.